-On March 2, 2006, the Partnership completed the acquisition of the drilling fluid businesses from Impact Fluid Systems Inc. ("Impact") and Canadian Fluid Systems Ltd. ("CFS") (collectively the "Vendors") for an aggregate purchase price of \$80.7 million, plus an aggregate working capital adjustment of \$6.0 million.
+On March 2, 2006, the Partnership completed the acquisition of the drilling fluid businesses from Impact Fluid Systems Inc. ("Impact") and Canadian Fluid Systems Ltd. ("CFS" and collectively with Impact the "Vendors") for an aggregate purchase price of \$80.7 million, plus an aggregate working capital adjustment of \$6.0 million.